-These invoice finance FAQ’s represent a cross section of the most common queries we receive from our customers.
-If you have a question which has not been answered please call us on 1300 430 076 or contact us using the form on the left.
-One of our helpful and friendly staff will be very happy to assist you.
+This article contains the most common queries we receive from our customers.
+If you have a question which has not been answered please call us on 1300 430 076 or contact us using the contact form One of our helpful and friendly staff will be very happy to assist you.

 It is a very simple transaction which allows you to turn a sales invoice into immediate cash.
 You don’t have to wait 30 or 60 days to get working capital into your business.
 We’ll do the waiting for you?
 We get our money back when the customer pays.